ez-framework/lucidity/README.md

     * The only dependency needed should be Nats.

 7. Use a real SQL to query data.

-Perhaps SQLite?
+    * SQLite is top contender.

+    * DuckDB is columnar, thus very attractive for analytical data.
+It uses PG syntax.

 8. No nested table.
 Just a simple and flat SQL table as data format.
 Which means, data is convertable to CSV.